https://invisible-island.net/ncurses/man/

 o the terminal was not initialized,

-o endwin is called more than once without updating the screen, or
+o it is called more than once without updating the screen, or

 o newterm returns ERR if it cannot allocate storage for the SCREEN

-Functions that return pointers return NULL on error.
-In ncurses,
+Functions that return pointers return null pointers on error.
+In

-set_term does not fail, and initscr exits the application if it does
+ncurses, set_term does not fail, and initscr exits the application if

 ncurses establishes signal handlers when a function that initializes a